-- Financial Advisory The fundamentals for continued M&A activity appear to remain in place.
+- Financial Advisory The fundamentals for continued M&A activity appear to remain in place, and we believe our Financial Advisory business is in a strong competitive position.
 Demand continues for expert, independent strategic advice that can be levered across geographies and our range of advisory capabilities.
-The global scale and breadth of our Financial Advisory business allows us to advise on large, complex cross-border transactions across a variety of industries.
+The global scale and breadth of our Financial Advisory business allows us to advise on large, complex cross-border transactions and restructuring transactions across a variety of industries.
 In addition, we believe our businesses throughout the emerging markets position us for growth in these markets, while enhancing our relationships with, and the services that we can provide to, clients in other economies.
 In the third quarter of 2016, Lazard Ltd expanded its North American Financial Advisory business through the acquisition of an independent financial advisory firm based in Canada.
 In addition, in October 2016, we acquired the portion of MBA Lazard that we did not previously own, thereby fully integrating our Latin American operations.
 We believe that these transactions have augmented the strength of our Financial Advisory business throughout the Americas. - Asset Management In the short to intermediate term, we expect most investor demand will come from defined benefit and defined contribution plans in the developed economies because of their sheer scope and size.
 Over the longer term, we expect an increasing share of our AUM to come from the developing economies in Asia, Latin America and the Middle East, as their retirement systems evolve and individual wealth is increasingly deployed in the financial markets.
-Our global footprint is already well established in the developed economies and we expect our business in the developing economies will continue to expand.
-Given our globally diversified platform and our ability to provide investment solutions for a global mix of clients, we believe we are positioned to benefit from growth that may occur in the asset management industry.
-We are continually developing and seeding new investment strategies that extend our existing platforms.
-Recent examples of growth initiatives include the following investment strategies: European Long/Short Equity, various Quantitative Equity strategies, various Multi-Asset strategies, a Real Assets strategy and Middle East North African Equities.
+Our global footprint is already well established in the developed economies and we expect our business in the developing economies will slowly expand.
+Given our diversified investment platform and our ability to provide investment solutions for a global mix of clients, we believe we are positioned to benefit from growth that may occur in the asset management industry.
+We are continually developing and seeding new investment strategies that extend our existing platforms and assessing potential product acquisitions or other inorganic growth opportunities.
+Recent examples of growth initiatives include the following investment strategies: various Quantitative Equity strategies, various Multi-Asset strategies, a Real Assets strategy, an International Value strategy and a Global Equity Franchise strategy.